Package 'mwana'

 Description

-Check the overall plausibility and acceptability of MFAZ data through a structured test suite encompassing sampling and measurement-related biases checks in the data set.
-The test suite in this function follows the recommendation made by Bilukha, O., & Kianian, B. (2023) on the plausibility of constructing a comprehensive plausibility check for MUAC data similar to WFHZ to evaluate its acceptability when the variable age exists in the data set.
+Check the overall plausibility and acceptability of MFAZ data through a structured test suite encompassing checks for sampling and measurement-related biases in the dataset.
+This test suite follows the recommendation made by Bilukha & Kianian (2023) on the plausibility of constructing a comprehensive plausibility check for MUAC data similar to weight-for-height z-score to evaluate its acceptability when age values are available in the dataset.

-The function works on a data frame returned from this package's wrangling function for age and for MFAZ data.
+The function works on a data.frame returned from wrangling functions for age and for MUAC-for-age z-score data available from this package.

 Usage